ABOUT US

 Chavon Robinson, LCSW-C, MSEd

 Chavon M. Robinson is a licensed clinical social worker with over 18 years of mental health and counseling experience.
-With extensive expertise in mental and emotional development, Chavon leads Let's Talk About It- The Autism Center corporate training and education initiatives.
-Her insights contribute to high-quality curriculums and a comprehensive course offering.
+With extensive expertise in mental and emotional development, Chavon leads Let's Talk About It- The Autism Center's mental health initiatives.
+Her insights contribute to high-quality programs.

 An alumnus of the University of New York at Brooklyn College, Chavon has earned a Bachelor of Psychology degree in addition to a Master of Social Work and a Master of Education degree from Columbia University School of Social Work and Bank Street College of Education.

-Chavon is committed to the promotion of spiritual, emotional, and mental health in the communities she serves, and her passion is evident in her contributions to Autism in Color.
+Chavon is committed to the promotion of spiritual, emotional, and mental health in the communities she serves, and her passion is evident in her contributions to Let's Talk About It- the Autism Center.

 Director of IT